SeemBuilds/AutoPrimaryPart-APP-/README.md

         -  *Example:* If you have a character selected, but somewhy it includes parts with "Wall" found in their names, SelectionDetector could specify your Selection as a house and not as character!

      - **User Info**
+          - DATA COLLECTION IS CURRENTLY DISABLED, AS THIS FEATURE IS NOT FULLY DEVELOPED.
+          - USERS WILL BE NOTIFIED BEFORE ANY DATA IS COLLECTED.
           - See: [DATA_USAGE.md](./DATA_USAGE.md)